 They partner with manufacturers in India and Peru that are known for their fair and ethical practices.
 Whenever possible, the fabrics are GOTS-certified, organically grown, and locally woven cotton.
 Other biodegradable and sustainable materials are also used, though.

 This is one of my favourite small sustainable luxury brands!
-Slightly mysterious, dark and a bit exotic, Australia label KitX merges modern, edgy design with seductive style.
-The brand is committed to being an example of sustainable design, so every textile used has a traceable production history.
+Slightly mysterious, dark and a bit exotic, Australian label KitX merges modern, edgy design with seductive style.
+The brand, created by Kit Willow, is committed to being an example of sustainable design, so every textile used has a traceable production history.
 You’ll discover that all fabrics come from a supplier who makes certified organic, recycled or natural materials through fair labour practices.

 8. Uzma Bozai

 Growing up in New York, designer Uzma Bozai spent her childhood summers in the Indian subcontinent, and was inspired by the indigenous artisan culture of creating garments with hand embroidery and embellishments.
 After moving to London, she decided to support artisan communities by combining her love of London’s quirky fashion scene and the artisanal crafts she’d grown to love, and her eponymous brand was born.

 Whether it’s rain-fed cotton bought at a fair price from local farmers, or upcycling post-production manufacturing waste.
 Lilabare always ensures their fabrics are as ethical as possible.
 The brand also considers the socio-economic and environmental impact of all the casual, chic and sexy garments they create.

 In Peruvian prisons, bored female inmates (who are usually imprisoned for non-violent crimes) often sit around knitting.
 Aware of this, Danish brand Carcel decided it would be a good idea for these women to be fairly paid for their handicrafts, and Carcel was born.